ThreeFistfulsofFigs/Python_Beginners_Projects/README.markdown

 - **Tech**: Python, standard library (`input`, basic data handling).
 - **How to Use**: Run `main.py`, answer questions with `True` or `False`, and view final score.
 Exit with `Ctrl+C` if needed.
 - **Directory**: `quiz_game`
 - **Dependencies**: None (standard library)

+### 16. Random Turtle Walk
+- **Purpose**: Creates a visually engaging random walk pattern using Python's turtle graphics module, with random directions and RGB pen colors.
+- **Features**:
+  - Generates a random walk with 500 steps, each 50 units long.
+  - Uses random RGB colors for the turtle's pen to create vibrant patterns.
+  - Moves in four cardinal directions (0°, 90°, 180°, 270°) for a grid-like effect.
+  - Thick pen size (10) for clear visibility of the pattern.
+  - High turtle speed for quick rendering of the design.
+  - Closes the window when the user clicks, providing an interactive exit.
+- **Tech**: Python, `turtle`, `random`.
+- **How to Use**: Run `main.py`, watch the turtle draw a random pattern with changing colors, and click the window to exit.
+- **Directory**: `random_turtle_walk`
+- **Dependencies**: None (standard library)

 ## Getting Started